 - Can I omit something?
 Delete?
 Subtract?
 What’s unnecessary?

 - Should I divide it?
 Split it up?
 Separate it into different parts?

 - Streamline?
 Make miniature?
 Condense?
 Compact?

-Creativity, it could be said, consists largely of rearranging what we know in order to find out what we do not know.
+Creativity consists largely of rearranging what we know to discover what we do not know.